Nouran-Alaa/Tic-Tac-Toe_MP_Project/README.md

 ## How to play it

 1) Open the emulator (emu8086) paste the code and click 'emulate'.
-2) Click 'run', and the terminal will appear as the following figure:
+2) Click 'run', and the terminal will appear as the following figure: <br />
 ![Source](https://github.com/Nouran-Alaa/Tic-Tac-Toe_MP_Project/blob/master/Media/src.PNG)

 3) Choose either 'X' or 'O'.